 At Ryedale School we work hard to support these aims, whilst working towards the government recommended Gatsby Benchmarks to ensure that all students are suitably advised and prepared for life after Ryedale School.

-The Careers Programme is reviewed on a regular basis and is currently being reviewed throughout January and February 2022.
+The Careers Programme is reviewed on a regular basis and was last reviewed in February 2023.

 Baker Clause Policy Statement